Act Score Percentages

 Male student taking an exam in a table with a woman next to him.

-Having said that, there is no definitive answer to the question of what constitutes a good or bad score; rather, it is entirely dependent on the individual, their goals, their grades, their extracurricular activities, the schools to which they wish to apply, and a variety of other factors.
+However, there is no definitive answer to the question of what constitutes a good or bad score; rather, it is entirely dependent on the individual, their goals, their grades, their extracurricular activities, the schools to which they wish to apply, and a variety of other factors.

 If you get a score of 30 or higher, you are immediately placed in the 90th percentile, which places you above the majority of the students who take the test.
+This may lead you to having a good chance of being awarded financial support from a scholarship.

 For instance, scholarships in the fields of engineering and other sciences will naturally require high scores in those respective sections.
 It is essential that you carefully read over all of the scholarship applications you submit.